lachisholm/Data_Structure_Discovery/Trees.md

 There will be many ways that you use trees in Data Structure and in programming in the real world.
 So let's look at one.

-Suppose your're tasked with managing an inventory for a bookstore.
+Suppose you're tasked with managing an inventory for a bookstore.
 Each book is categorized based on its genre, and within each genre, books are further organized by author name.
 You decide to use a tree data structure to efficiently manage and access your inventory.

 The first thing you would have to do is to create a simple tree structure using your language of choice.
 Mine is Python.
 So I would create a simple tree structure in Python to represent book genres as the first level of nodes and authors as the second level.
 This structure will help quickly access all the books by a specific author within any genre.